Think-and-Dev/gitbook-docs-test/docs/rationale/process-actions.md

 ## Commission splitting

-By adding the CommissionSplitter contract and set it as the destination of Money On Chain commissions (just as a normal commission destination address), the splitting process can be made.
+By adding the CommissionSplitter contract and set it as the destination of RIF On Chain commissions (just as a normal commission destination address), the splitting process can be made.

 The CommissionSplitter contract will accumulate commissions until the `split()` function is called.
-At that moment a part of the commissions will be added to Money On Chain reserves using the Collateral Injection functionality and the other part will be sent to a final destination address.
+At that moment a part of the commissions will be added to RIF On Chain reserves using the Collateral Injection functionality and the other part will be sent to a final destination address.

 ## Collateral injection